Batman Forever: Music

 Elliot Goldenthal was hired by Schumacher to compose the film score before the screenplay was written.
-In discussions with Schumacher, the director wanted Goldenthal to avoid taking inspiration from Danny Elfman, and requested an original composition.
-The film's promotional teaser trailer however used the main title theme from Elfman's score from the 1989 film.
+In discussions with Schumacher, the director wanted Goldenthal to avoid taking inspiration from Danny Elfman and requested an original composition.
+The film's promotional trailers and commercials, however, used the main title theme from Elfman's score from the 1989 film.

 The soundtrack was commercially successful, selling almost as many copies as Prince's soundtrack to the 1989 Batman film.
 Only five of the songs on the soundtrack are actually featured in the movie.
 Hit singles from the soundtrack include "Hold Me, Thrill Me, Kiss Me, Kill Me" by U2 and "Kiss from a Rose" by Seal, both of which were nominated for MTV Movie Awards.
-"Kiss from a Rose" (whose music video was also directed by Joel Schumacher) reached No. 1 in the U.S. charts as well.
+"Kiss from a Rose" (whose music video was also directed by Joel Schumacher) reached No. 1 on the U.S. charts as well.
 The soundtrack itself, featuring additional songs by The Flaming Lips, Brandy (both songs also included in the film), Method Man, Nick Cave, Michael Hutchence (of INXS), PJ Harvey and Massive Attack, was an attempt to (in producer Peter MacGregor-Scott's words) make the film more "pop".

 Release

 Marketing

-In addition to a large line of toys, video games and action figures from Kenner, the McDonald's food chain released several collectibles and mugs to coincide with the release of the film.
+In addition to a large line of toys, video games, and action figures from Kenner, the McDonald's food chain released several collectibles and mugs to coincide with the release of the film.
 Peter David and Alan Grant wrote separate novelizations of the film.
 Dennis O'Neil authored a comic book adaptation, with art by Michal Dutkiewicz.

 Six Flags Great Adventure theme park re-themed their "Axis Chemical" arena, home of the Batman stunt show, to resemble Batman Forever, and the new show featured props from the film.
 Six Flags Over Texas featured a one-time fireworks show to promote the movie, and replica busts of Batman, Robin, Two-Face, and the Riddler could be found in the Justice League store in the Looney Tunes U.S.A. section until they were removed in 2023.
 Batman: The Ride opened at Six Flags St. Louis to promote the movie.
-At Six Flags Over Georgia, The Mind Bender roller coaster was redesigned to look as though it were the creation of The Riddler and some images and props were used in the design of the roller coaster and its queue.
+At Six Flags Over Georgia, The Mind Bender roller coaster was redesigned to look as though it were the creation of The Riddler, and some images and props were used in the design of the roller coaster and its queue.

 Video games

 Video games based on the film were released.
 A tie-in video game, was released in 1995 for Super Nintendo Entertainment System, Game Boy, Sega Genesis, Game Gear, R-Zone and MS-DOS, it was followed by Batman & Robin for the PlayStation, to promote the release of the 1997 film.
-Two arcade versions, Batman Forever: The Arcade Game, was released in 1996 and was ported to the three consoles, and a pinball machine based on the film was released in 1995 by Sega Pinball.
+Two arcade versions, Batman Forever: The Arcade Game, were released in 1996 and were ported to the three consoles, and a pinball machine based on the film was released in 1995 by Sega Pinball.